provide-io/terraform-provider-pyvider/docs/guides/build-your-own.md

 ---

-Ready to keep exploring here?
-Jump back to the [provider tour](./01-provider-tour.md) or check out [troubleshooting tips](./03-troubleshooting.md) as you prototype.
+Ready to start building?
+Explore the component source code in this repository for implementation examples, or check the [Pyvider documentation](https://foundry.provide.io/pyvider/) for more detailed guides.